henriquerodrigues88/game/README.md

 # Game Agency
 A game that simulates the day-to-day life of an advertising agency.<br>
-Welcome to Game Agência, the game where you experience the day-to-day life of an advertising agency.
+Welcome to <strong>Game Agency</strong>, the game where you experience the day-to-day life of an advertising agency.
 Here, success depends on your ability to manage demands, organize deliveries and keep clients satisfied.
 All this with tight deadlines and a lot of creative pressure.<br>
 <h1>Features</h1>
 <ul>
 <li>Reputation</li>